-Veterans have an incidence rate for prostate cancer that is twice that of the general population.
-ZERO and VPCA are united in the effort to bring the Veterans community the resources, tools, and education needed to fight or prevent the disease.
+Veterans are a high-risk population for prostate cancer, with an incidence rate that is twice that of the general population.
+ZERO and VPCa are united in the effort to bring the Veteran community the resources, tools, and education needed to fight and prevent the disease.

 - Nearly 489,000 prostate cancer patients are in the VA health system.
 16,000 of these patients have metastatic prostate cancer.

-- 9 million Veterans receive healthcare from the Veterans Health Administration.
+- 9 million Veterans receive healthcare from the Veterans Health Administration (VHA).

 - Prostate cancer rates in the military were twice those in the general population.